catalyst-cloud/catalystcloud-docs/source/load-balancer/tls-termination.rst

 Configuring your command line
 =============================

-To interact with the loadbalancer service on the cloud, you must have the following prepared:
+To interact with the load balancer service on the cloud, you must have the following prepared:

 - Your :ref:`openstack CLI<command-line-interface>` installed and set up.